 When goods are imported into a different country or customs territory, there can be a charge applied called 'Customs Duty' that is charged by the local customs authority where the goods are being imported into.

-If Customs Duty is payable to your territory, you'll be responsible for paying it to the authorities, so Gymshark isn't involved in this process.
-Whether Customs Duty is payable, and by how much, depends on a whole lot of different things.
-For example, many countries have a 'low value threshold' below which they do not charge any Customs Duty.
+If Customs Duty is required by your territory, you'll be responsible for paying it to the authorities.
+Whether Customs Duty is payable, and by how much, depends on your countries specific regulations.

 If you do have to pay Customs Duty though, the amount payable is usually calculated based on the value of the goods and the type of goods being imported.

-Good question.
-Sales Tax - also known as VAT or GST depending on where you live - is a tax charged on the supply of goods or services.
+Sales Tax, also known as VAT or GST, is a tax charged on the supply of goods or services.
 Gymshark is generally registered for Sales Tax in all of the countries it ships to, so we'll charge you the Sales Tax as part of the checkout process.
-We collect Sales Tax from you on behalf of the local tax authorities.
-We then pay this over to the local tax authority, so we don't keep any of the money for ourselves.
+We collect Sales Tax from you on behalf of the local tax authorities and we then pay this directly to the local tax authority.